Skip to content

 required

-The predicted lower bound of the prediction interval.
+The predicted lower bound of the PI as a scalar or array of values.

 required

-The predicted upper bound of the prediction interval.
+The predicted upper bound of the PI as a scalar or array of values.

 required

-The 1 - alpha level for the prediction interval.
+The 1 - alpha level for the PI as a scalar or array of values.

 required